 Students may compete in only one fair affiliated with ISEF in any one school year.
 Exhibits entered in any previous fair affiliated with ISEF are not permitted in CASEF.
 A student competing in fairs not represented in ISEF may enter a project in CASEF.

 Senior Division only!
 In order for a student to be considered for senior division grand champion, he/she must sign a form indicating agreement to attend the ISEF.
 The participant’s parent or guardian must also sign the form, and the form must be submitted with all required forms by the due date listed.
 (See Agree to Attend Form)

-Students are required to write a (maximum) 250-word, one-page abstract.
-An abstract must include the purpose of the experiment, procedures used, data and conclusions.
+Students are required to write a (maximum) 250-word, one-page summary.
+An summary must include the purpose of the experiment, procedures used, data and conclusions.
 It may also include possible research applications.
-The abstract should focus on work done since the last CASEF and should not include any acknowledgements or procedures done by a mentor.
+The summary should focus on work done since the last CASEF and should not include any acknowledgements or procedures done by a mentor.

 Descriptive cards and charts must accompany exhibits to make them self-explanatory.
 Labels should be brief and neat.

-Student name and school must not be visible anywhere on the display, including the journal.
+Student name and school must not be visible anywhere on the display, including the logbook.

 All wiring must be properly insulated and protected from contact by the public.
 Only 110 volt AC electric is available.
 Exhibitors are required to furnish their own 9-foot grounded electrical extension cords as necessary to reach power connections.